AnyBlok/anyblok-book/en/01_discovery/README.md

 In this chapter (we hope) you'll start to understand what's [AnyBlok][AnyBlok] its mains features, the current ecosystem.
 How it differ from others products.

-Motivations and AnyBlok's history, why it was created ?
+Motivations and AnyBlok's history, why it was created?

-Finaly we will try to discribe who we are, our values and why you should use AnyBlok and what we expected for the future.
+Finally, we will try to describe who we are, our values and why you should use AnyBlok and what we expected for the future.

 If you are in a hurry and wants to give a try or setup a new project